 Amend as follows:

 The International Maritime Organization (IMO) is a specialized agency of the United Nations responsible for promoting safe, secure and environmentally sound shipping.
 While the main focus of IMO is on maritime safety and security, it also has a role to play in the protection of the marine environment and the conservation of vulnerable marine species.
 It provides guidance to ensure that shipping activities are conducted in a sustainable and responsible manner, while minimizing the impact on the marine environment.
+IMO developed a specific guidance document for minimizing the risk of ship strikes with cetaceans in 2009 (MEPC.1/Circ.674).

 Page 3, paragraph 11: